haiilingg/-8-Week-SQL-Challenge/Case Study #1 /README.md

 ![casestudy1](https://github.com/haiilingg/-8-Week-SQL-Challenge/assets/130296433/5504c966-aa6b-4b71-a4eb-c13e9f572374)

+### Introduction
+Danny seriously loves Japanese food so in the beginning of 2021, he decides to embark upon a risky venture and opens up a cute little restaurant that sells his 3 favourite foods: sushi, curry and ramen.

+Danny’s Diner is in need of your assistance to help the restaurant stay afloat - the restaurant has captured some very basic data from their few months of operation but have no idea how to use their data to help them run the business.

 Tools used: MySQL

 Source: [https://8weeksqlchallenge.com/case-study-1/](https://8weeksqlchallenge.com/case-study-1/)

-### Q1 What is the total amount each customer spent at the restaurant?
+#### Q1 What is the total amount each customer spent at the restaurant?

 ```SQL
 SELECT s.customer_id, SUM(m.price) AS total_amount